vintagesucks/PokemonGo-Map-Install-Guides/WINDOWS.md

 ### Step 2: Install Python

+> **Note**: If you already have another version of Python installed, you probably want to uninstall that version and install 2.7.1.2.
+I did not test this setup with any other version.

 Download Python 2.7.1.2 either as the 64bit or the 32bit version from the link above. **Make sure** to add Python to PATH during the setup (see screenshot)!

 ![Python](https://i.imgur.com/BagNkfw.png)